carpentries/carpentries.org-archive/pages/sponsorship.md

         <td></td>
       </tr>
 </table>
 In addition to the sponsorship levels listed above, we value all monetary contributions.
 Please support The Carpentries’ growing community as an Ally by making a donation of any amount.
+[Donate.](give.communityin.org/TheCarpentries)

+In addition to the sponsorship levels listed above, we value all monetary contributions.
+Please support The Carpentries’ growing community as an Ally by making a donation of any amount.
 [Donate.]({{site.fundraising_link}})